huynguy-db/arcion-docs/content/docs/references/cdc-format/arcion-internal-cdc-format.md

 ## JSON file format for snapshot mode

-In snapshot mode, if the original table contains _X_ columns, a row in the CSV file contains data for _X_ columns.
+In snapshot mode, if the original table contains _X_ columns, each row in the JSON file contains data for a single column in key-value pairs.
 For example, if the original table has three columns named `r_regionkey`, `r_comment`, and `r_name`, and the columns respectively contain the values `0`,`No comment`, and `Africa`, then the JSON file represents the data in the following way:

 ```JSON
 {